-- coinfection of cell cultures with different coronaviruses, or any procedures that may result in a coinfection and in turn recombination; - culture of viruses in the presence of antiviral drugs; - deliberate genetic modification of viruses.
+- coinfection of cell cultures with different coronaviruses, or any procedures that may result in a coinfection and potential viral recombination; - culture of viruses in the presence of antiviral drugs; - deliberate genetic modification of viruses.

-7. Work with animals infected with the virus responsible for COVID-19
+7. Work with animals infected with SARS-CoV-2

-The following activities require an animal facility - BSL-3 facilities and work practices, as detailed in the WHO Laboratory biosafety manual, 3rd edition (3):
+The following activities require an animal facility - heightened control measures (BSL-3) facilities and work practices, as detailed in the WHO Laboratory biosafety manual, 4th edition (1):

-- inoculation of animals for potential recovery of the virus responsible for COVID-19; - any protocol involving animal inoculation for confirmation and/or characterization of the COVID-19 virus.
+- inoculation of animals for potential recovery of SARS-CoV-2; - any protocol involving animal inoculation for confirmation and/or characterization of SARS-CoV-2.